Graph cuts always find a global optimum for Potts models (with a catch): Proof of Theorem

+which is what we wanted to show.
+This analysis implies that for any expansion minimum $x$, (i) $x$ is a MAP solution to the instance $\theta^x$ and (ii) the local LP relaxation \eqref{eqn:local-lp} is tight on the instance $\theta^x$.
+Point (ii) is crucial for the correctness of our algorithm in Section \ref{sec:verifying}.
+However, in the next section we give a simpler proof of (i) that does not use the local LP relaxation. \end{proof}

-\subsection{Combinatorial proof of Theorem \ref{thm:localglobal} part (i)}
+\subsection{Combinatorial proof of Theorem \ref{thm:exactpert} part (i)}

-Here, we give a simpler proof for the first claim of Theorem \ref{thm:localglobal}, that a solution $x$ returned by $\alpha$-expansion is the optimal labeling in the instance with objective $\theta^x$.
-However, the extra guarantee of Theorem \ref{thm:localglobal}, that the local LP relaxation is tight on the instance with objective $\theta^x$, was crucial to the correctness of our algorithm in Section \ref{sec:verifying}. \begin{theorem*} Let the labeling $x$ be a local minimum with respect to expansion moves.
+Here, we give a simpler proof for the first claim of Theorem \ref{thm:exactpert}, that a solution $x$ returned by $\alpha$-expansion is the optimal labeling in the instance with objective $\theta^x$.
+However, the extra guarantee of Theorem \ref{thm:exactpert}, that the local LP relaxation is tight on the instance with objective $\theta^x$, was crucial to the correctness of our algorithm in Section \ref{sec:verifying}. \begin{theorem*} Consider an input instance $\theta$ with Potts pairwise potentials and weights $w$, and let the labeling $x$ be a local minimum for $\theta$ with respect to expansion moves.
 Define perturbed weights ${w^x: E\to \mathbb{R}_+}$ as

 and let

 be the pairwise Potts energies corresponding to the weights $w^x$.
 Then $x$ is a global minimum in the instance with objective vector $\theta^x = (\theta_u : u;\ \theta_{uv}^x : uv)$.
 This is the Potts model instance with the same node costs $\theta_u(i)$ as the original instance, but new pairwise energies $\theta_{uv}^x(i,j)$ defined using the perturbed weights $w^x$. \end{theorem*} \begin{proof} We'll show that if some assignment $y$ obtains $\dot{\theta^x}{y} < \dot{\theta^x}{x}$, there exists an expansion move $x^{\alpha}$ of $x$ with $\dot{\theta}{x^{\alpha}} < \dot{\theta}{x}$.
 Consequently, when $x$ is optimal with respect to expansion moves, it is also the global optimal assignment in the instance with objective $\theta^x$.
 Assume such a $y$ exists and define $V^{\alpha} = \{u \in V | y(u) = \alpha\}.$ This is the set of points labeled $\alpha$ by $y$.
 The sets $(V^1,\ldots, V^k)$ form a partition of $V$.
 For each $\alpha \in [k]$, define the expansion $x^{\alpha}$ of $x$ towards $y$ as: